Author

 Megan Stokes

-Megan oversees editorial content, policy and staff.
+Megan is co-founder and editor-in-chief of Oviedo Community News, the only independent news source for Greater Oviedo and Winter Springs.
+She oversees editorial content, policy and staff.
 She attends meetings, sends out the e-newsletter and curates conversations in the community to understand the information gaps that OCN needs to fill.
 She also works to create partnerships that can strengthen the bond between community and newsroom.

-Megan has served as a community journalist for more than 20 years, including as associate editor for the East Orlando Sun and a reporter for the Seminole Voice, the Winter Park-Maitland Observer and Orlando Magazine.
-In 2024, Megan was named Editor of the Year by the Society for Professional Journalism.
-She was tapped to lead a statewide peer group of Local Independent Online News Publisher members in 2024 and cofounded the News Collaborative of Central Florida.
-She served as treasurer for the Florida Press Club for seven years and has won awards from the Institute for Nonprofit News, the Florida Press Association and the Society of Professional Journalists.
+She served as treasurer for the Florida Press Club for seven years and has won awards from the Institute for Nonprofit News, the Florida Press Association and the Society of Professional Journalism.
 Megan holds a bachelor’s degree in journalism from the Perley Isaac Reed School of Journalism (now called the Reed College of Media) at West Virginia University.

 Megan also loves yoga, running and playing board games with her family.